• Home

 Broth

-⅓ cup chicken or vegetable broth.
-This is what goes in the pot with the chicken for the pressure cook cycle — the Instant Pot needs liquid to build pressure.
+1/3 cup of chicken or vegetable broth.
+This is what you add to the pot with the chicken for the pressure cook cycle — the Instant pot needs liquid to build pressure.
+Either type works.
+Chicken broth gives a little more flavor and vegetable broth keeps it neutral.

 Garnishes